2018 Home Tour

 Inside the Clubhouse you will find booths and displays set up for the day.
 This year you will see a Jack London exhibit set up by Kevin Murray.
 Jack was a California author and journalist known for his adventure books such as The Call of the Wild (1903) and White Fang (1906).
 Jack was born in San Francisco and often sailed his boat up and down the Carquinez Strait past Martinez.

-The Shell Oil Museum is behind the parking lot of the former Shell Clubhouse (now the MRC Clubhouse) parking lot.
+The Shell Oil Museum is behind the Shell Clubhouse parking lot.
 It depicts the history of oil refining in Martinez -- beginning with the construction of the Refinery in 1915.
 The Museum is staffed with docents who are retired Shell employees.
 They open this Museum for the Home Tour visitors.

 The Martinez Museum is also open during the Tours.
 It is the home of the Martinez Historical Society.
 This year, Martinez received its first semi-professional baseball team, the Martinez Clippers, who are playing games in the new baseball field in Waterfront Park.
 In conjunction with the establishment of the team, the Museum has a new exhibit entitled Play Ball which will be on the floor through September.